Blendify/blender-manual/blender_docs/manual/modeling/surfaces/introduction.rst

 or, to a lesser extent, the filling of closed 2D curves.
 And you can have "1D" curves made of surfaces, like a NURBS surface with only one row (either in U or V direction) of control points produces only a curve...

-Visually you can tell which is which by entering *Edit mode* and looking at the 3D View header: either the header shows *Surface* or *Curve* as one of the menu choices.
+Visually you can tell which is which by entering *Edit Mode* and looking at the 3D View header: either the header shows *Surface* or *Curve* as one of the menu choices.
 Also, you can :doc:`extrude </modeling/curves/editing/extrude>` a whole NURBS surface curve to create a surface, but you can't with a simple NURBS curve.